lmdu/dockey/docs/overview.rst

 	* |box| a toggle button to show or hide grid box adjusting panel
 	* |share| click to draw a bounding grid box
 	* |save| save the pymol view to a png file
+	* |cpu| view the CPU and memory usage during docking
 	* |cmd| a toggle button to show or hide pymol command input

 **2. Molecular list**